 Caltech keeps student and personnel records private and will not share such information with immigration officials unless legally required to do so.
 Any Caltech office that receives a request for information from an immigration enforcement agency should route that request to our Office of General Counsel.

 Caltech has designated the Director of International Offices, Ilana Smith, to serve as a resource to Caltech community members who have concerns about their immigration status.
 She is available to provide assistance to DACA recipients and other faculty, students, postdoctoral scholars and staff who may be subject to a federal immigration order or inquiry.
 The International Offices maintains a list of Immigration Attorneys who are qualified to provide legal immigration representation to members of the Caltech community who have concerns regarding their immigration status.
-Caltech also offers counseling and support through the Caltech Student Counseling Services, the Staff and Faculty Consultation Center and the Caltech Center for Diversity.
+Caltech also offers counseling and support through the Caltech Student Counseling Services, the Staff and Faculty Consultation Center and the Caltech Center for Inclusion & Diversity.

 Below is additional information that all Caltech faculty, students, postdoctoral scholars and staff should be aware of: